ums

 dotnet test src/apps/ums.api/Ums.sln --verbosity minimal

-dotnet test src/libs/shell/aop/src/Ums.Shell.Aop.Tests/Ums.Shell.Aop.Tests.csproj --verbosity minimal
+dotnet test src/libs/shell/aop/src/BeyondNetCode.Shell.Aop.Tests/BeyondNetCode.Shell.Aop.Tests.csproj --verbosity minimal

 # Verify no Domain purity violation

-grep -r "Ums.Shell.Aop" src/apps/ums.api/Ums.Domain/ --include="*.csproj"
+grep -r "BeyondNetCode.Shell.Aop" src/apps/ums.api/Ums.Domain/ --include="*.csproj"

 # Expected: no output